Save thousands of dollars establishing a new Tax Residency

 If you wish to navigate through the requirements of tax residency, you can check out our jurisdiction comparison tool: Residencies.IO.

 P.S.
 There is another small group which I haven’t mentioned.
-It only exists in US and Eritrea.
+It only exists in the US and Eritrea.
 These two countries tax their CITIZENS on their worldwide income, regardless of whether they live in the country or not.

 As the United States IRS requires American citizens to file and report taxes on a yearly basis, regardless of where they are resident, Americans have fewer options when it comes to establishing a tax residency to minimize taxes.
-However, Americans living abroad can benefit from the FEIE, where those who spend less than 30 days within US territory or pass the bona fide foreign residence test are eligible for an exemption of approximately $104,100 of annual salary income (not investment income/capital gains).
+However, Americans living abroad can benefit from the FEIE, where those who spend less than 30 days within US territory or pass the bona fide foreign residence test are eligible for an exemption of approximately $104,100 of annual salary income (net investment income/capital gains).
 This amount can be increased if you file jointly with your spouse or include housing benefits.

 Alternatively, Americans could move to Puerto Rico, where under the Acts 22 and 138, some could apply for an investment income tax exemption.